OpenCEHardware/ScaleCore-V/docs/block/microarchitecture/alu.md

   - **Second Stage - Shift and Add**: This stage (`hsv_core_alu_shift_add`) performs the main arithmetic and shift operations:
       - **Addition**: Implements a 33-bit addition, including handling for signed comparisons using a sign-extended representation.
       - **Shifting**: Handles logical and arithmetic shifts, both left and right, using a unified shift logic.
       - **Comparison Operations**: Evaluates less-than comparisons using a simple arithmetic subtraction approach, adjusting signs when necessary.
+This is a particular case of addittion.

-- **Buffering and Output**: The results from the ALU are buffered using an `hs_skid_buffer`, which manages pipeline stalls and flush requests, the correct data flow to the next stages.
+- **Piping **: The results from the ALU are buffered using an `hs_skid_buffer`, which manages pipeline stalls and flush requests, the correct data flow to the next stages.
 The buffer is parameterized to match the data width of `commit_data`.

 - **Control Logic**: A simple state control is implemented to manage flush acknowledgment (`flush_ack`), ensuring synchronization between flush requests and ALU operations.

 #### Design Considerations and Features

 - **Pipelining**: The ALU design is fully pipelined to enhance throughput, allowing different operations to be processed concurrently in separate stages.
-This means there can be up three instructions at the same time in the ALU (one in bitwise setup, one in shift and add and one buffered).
+This means there can be up three instructions at the same time in the ALU (one in bitwise setup, one in shift and add and one buffered at the pipe).

-- **Ready-Valid Protocol**: Adopting this handshake protocol facilitates backpressure handling and synchronization with other pipeline stages, making the design scalable and adaptable to various system conditions.

 - **Shift and Add Integration**: Every instruction produces both a shifted and a added result.
-Dependeding on the operation one of the outputs chosen.
+Depending on the operation one of the outputs chosen.

 - **Support for Signed and Unsigned Operations**: The module supports both signed and unsigned arithmetic and logical operations as needed for a compliant RV32I implementation.

 - **Modular Design**: The ALU is designed with clear modular boundaries (`bitwise_setup` and `shift_add`), allowing for easy maintenance, testing, and potential future expansions or optimizations.

-- **Error Handling**: Basic error signaling is incorporated, in the form of handling illegal operations flagged by input control signals.
+- **Error Handling**: When illegal intructions are detected by the decode stage issue routes the intruction through ALU.
+This is because ALU results can be easily discarted.

 ## I/O